TheCoreblank/chatApp/README.md

 # To do

-- Fix the above

-- Have a dict of connection:name

-- Make it ping the client periodically to establish who is connected
+- Rewrite it

-# For when I rebuild
+# What I want when I remake it.

 - Connection: name list